The Priority Pass is a little card that you can use to get some great travel benefits, like Priority Pass Lounge Access, free meals, and more.

 Ohhhh, The Places You’ll Go! ~ Dr. Seuss

 I was born in a small town in Northern Minnesota in an area called “The Iron Range”, heavy on mining and bars and not a whole lot to do for kids.
-Although we moved around a lot from town to town around the Range, I never really seen a big city until I was around 10 or 11.
-When we finally drove down to the big city of Minneapolis and the first time I seen the skyscrapers, I was blown away.
+Although we moved around a lot from town to town around the Range, I never really experienced a big city until I was around 10 or 11.
+When we finally drove down to the big city of Minneapolis and the first time I saw the skyscrapers, I was blown away.

 I just had this feeling of awe in the pit of my stomach and a flutter in my heart.

 I felt almost a sense of nostalgia stepping foot in Finland, the same place where my great grandparents set off to America from in the early 1900’s.

 So oftentimes, we go on and on about compassion for others, but in the process, we forget about ourselves.
 We tell ourselves negative things about how we aren’t good enough, we deprive ourselves of sleep, we deny ourselves radical self-love because, you know, we don’t have time for that.
 This has been a lifelong struggle for me.

 “Never mind.
 The self is the least of it.
 Let our scars fall in love.” –Galway Kinnell

 So I’ve come to realize, we are worthy of giving ourselves compassion too.
 The saying goes, you gotta love yourself before you can love anyone else.
 And to expect reciprocation from others in order to validate ourselves isn’t always viable.
 In fact, it can make us crazy if we spend our whole lives waiting for someone to be nice to us or return the favors.
 We just have to let our inner love radiate out and it will touch everyone you meet and someday, maybe, it will boomerang back (it will).

 I’m a huge animal lover.
 HUGE.
 And not just that, I think the least we can do in the world is not harm animals when we have no reason to.